-Professional Judgement Expected Family Contribution Appeal
+Family Contribution Appeal

-Sometimes, the information and data provided on the FAFSA does not accurately reflect a family's current circumstances.
+Sometimes, the information and data provided on the Financial Aid Application does not accurately reflect a family's current circumstances.
 Situations that impact a student or family's ability to contribute to the cost of education may be reevaluated.
-This review is done on a case-by-case basis through the Professional Judgement (PJ) Expected Family Contribution (EFC) Appeal.
+This review is done on a case-by-case basis through the Family Contribution Appeal.

 Reviewable circumstances typically include loss of employment; loss or reduction in income; exclusions of one-time sources of income received; final divorce or legal separation; death of a spouse or parent; and medical expenses paid.
-Expected Family Contribution Appeals must be supported by adequate documentation.
+Family Contribution Appeals must be supported by adequate documentation.

-Although aid administrators are allowed to make changes to the data elements submitted on the FAFSA, we cannot alter the Expected Family Contribution (EFC) formula that is used by the FAFSA.
+Although aid administrators are allowed to make changes to the data elements submitted on the FAFSA, we cannot alter the Family Contribution formula that is used by the Financial Aid Application.
 For this reason, we cannot consider appeals based on cost of living adjustments, bankruptcy, and consumer debt.
 All appeal decisions are final and subject to the availability of funding.

-Additionally, a student can request a Professional Judgement (PJ) Expected Family Contribution (EFC) Appeal if he/she believes the cost of attendance used in determining the financial aid package was insufficient.
+Additionally, a student can request a Family Contribu-tion Appeal if they believe the cost of attendance used in determining the financial aid package was insufficient.
 If approved, the budget and aid eligibility may be increased.
 Due to funding limitations, the difference between the budgeted cost of attendance and the student's increased budget will be funded with additional loan eligibility only.

-Professional Judgement (PJ) Expected Family Contribution (EFC) appeals are typically available to be requested in late summer or early fall.
+Family Contribution appeals are typically available to be requested in late summer or early fall.